framasoft/mobilizon/support/guides/contributing.md

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a description of the suggested enhancement** in as many details as possible, including the steps that you imagine you (as a user) would take if the feature you're requesting existed.
 * **Describe the current behaviour** and **explain which behaviour you would like to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the parts of Mobilizon which the suggestion is related to.
+* **Include screenshots and animated GIFs** which help demonstrate the steps or point out the parts of Mobilizon which your suggestion is related to.
 You can use a tool called [LICEcap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [Silentcast](https://github.com/colinkeenan/silentcast) or [Byzanz](https://github.com/GNOME/byzanz) on Linux.
 * **Provide specific examples to demonstrate the enhancements**.
-If possible, include drawings, screenshots, or gifs of similar features in another app.
+If possible, include drawings, screenshots, or GIFs of similar features in another app.
 * **Explain why this enhancement would be useful** to most participants of Mobilizon and isn't something that can or should be implemented as a community extension.
 * **List some other communities, platforms or apps where this enhancement exists.**

 ### Reporting Bugs 🐛

-Open an issue providing the following information by filling in issue template below, explaining the problem and including additional details to help maintainers reproduce the problem:
+Open an issue providing the following information by filling in the issue template below, explaining the problem and including additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining where you started in Mobilizon, and then which actions you took.
 When listing steps, **don't just say what you did, but explain how you did it**.
 For example, if you moved the cursor to the end of a line, explain if you used the mouse or a keyboard shortcut, and if so which one?
 * **Provide specific examples to demonstrate the steps**.
 Include links to pages, screenshots, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use Markdown code blocks.
 * **Describe the behaviour you observed after following the steps** and point out what exactly is the problem with that behaviour.
 * **Explain which behaviour you expected to see instead and why.**
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
+You can use [LICEcap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [Silentcast](https://github.com/colinkeenan/silentcast) or [Byzanz](https://github.com/GNOME/byzanz) on Linux.
 * **If you're reporting a crash**, include a crash report with error logs.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.